Franklin D. Roosevelt: Course of the war

 To command the invasion of France, Roosevelt chose General Dwight D. Eisenhower, who had successfully commanded a multinational coalition in North Africa and Sicily.
 Eisenhower launched Operation Overlord on June 6, 1944.
-Supported by 12,000 aircraft and the largest naval force ever assembled, the Allies successfully established a beachhead in Normandy and then advanced further into France.
-Though reluctant to back an unelected government, Roosevelt recognized Charles de Gaulle's Provisional Government of the French Republic as the de facto government of France in July 1944.
-After most of France had been liberated, Roosevelt granted formal recognition to de Gaulle's government in October 1944.
+Supported by 12,000 aircraft and the largest naval force ever assembled, the Allies successfully established a beachhead in Normandy and advanced into France.
+Though reluctant to back an unelected government, Roosevelt recognized Charles de Gaulle's Provisional Government of the French Republic in July 1944.
 Over the following months, the Allies liberated more territory and began the invasion of Germany.
-By April 1945, Nazi resistance was crumbling in the face of advances by both the Western Allies and the Soviet Union.
+By April 1945, Nazi resistance was crumbling.

-In the opening weeks of the war, Japan conquered the Philippines and the British and Dutch colonies in Southeast Asia.
-The Japanese advance reached its maximum extent by June 1942, when the U.S. Navy scored a decisive victory at the Battle of Midway.
-American and Australian forces then began a slow and costly strategy called island hopping or leapfrogging through the Pacific Islands, with the objective of gaining bases from which strategic airpower could be brought to bear on Japan and from which Japan could ultimately be invaded.
-In contrast to Hitler, Roosevelt took no direct part in the tactical naval operations, though he approved strategic decisions.
+The Japanese advance reached its maximum extent by June 1942, when the US Navy scored a decisive victory at the Battle of Midway.
+American and Australian forces then began a slow and costly strategy of leapfrogging through the Pacific Islands, with the objective of gaining bases from which Japan could ultimately be invaded.
 Roosevelt gave way in part to insistent demands from the public and Congress that more effort be devoted against Japan, but he always insisted on Germany first.
-The strength of the Japanese navy was decimated in the Battle of Leyte Gulf, and by April 1945 the Allies had re-captured much of their lost territory in the Pacific.
+The strength of the Imperial Japanese Navy was decimated in the Battle of Leyte Gulf, and by April 1945 the Allies had re-captured much of their lost territory in the Pacific.